 2. Make Remote Team Members Feel Special.

 Whether your people are across town, the country, or the globe, they need to know they are valued members of your team.
 Find ways to keep them informed and included.
 For example, at #Strella, we have a private Facebook group for all of our team members.
 It serves as the heart of our internal communications.
-It's where we share team member awards, celebrate birthdays, recognize achievements, post company updates, and industry news, and share other fun stuff.
+It's where we share team member awards, celebrate birthdays, recognize achievements, post company updates, and industry news.

 3. Take Time to Onboard Remote Talent.